Updated: May 7, 2025

 The process of buying property in Lisbon typically takes a few weeks to a few months (usually 1-4 months).
 This includes property search, making an offer, signing the promissory contract, securing financing, and completing the final deed.
 However, timelines can vary depending on the complexity of the transaction.

-In Portugal, estate agent commissions are typically 3-8 percent of the sale price of a property, but this will vary from one agency to the next.
+In Portugal, estate agent commissions are typically three to six percent of the sale price of a property, but this will vary from one agency to the next, with some charging up to 10 percent.
 The commission is usually included in the sale price and paid for by the buyer.